ashe23/ProjectCleaner/README.md

 ![2021-07-04_16-09-39](https://user-images.githubusercontent.com/8270558/124384436-48617c00-dce2-11eb-9918-5a74a052353a.png)

 ### Deletion chunk configuration
-If project have a lots of assets, it could freeze engine if we try to delete all at once.
+If project have a lot of assets, it could freeze engine if we try to delete all at once.
 To prevent this you can specify deletion chunk maximum limit.
-Default is 20.
 So plugin deletes assets in chunks and progress will be shown in right bottom corner.
 ### Caution
 In large projects it may take some time to locate and delete assets!
-So if your engine freezes, dont worry its doing its work in background, just wait until it finished.
+So if your engine freezes, dont worry its doing its work in background, just wait until it is finished.